 Out of the hundreds of VPN services that are available only a small handful now are able to fill these criteria.
 Sure you’ll see many fancy web sites with TV logos and cheap prices, yet start using them and you’ll find they either don’t work or drop out every few minutes.
 Take it from me it’s not a way to enjoy something like the Blue Planet on the BBC!
 The trick is to find a discrete, secure and fast VPN network run by professional staff who are able to keep servers available and accessible.
 When you find the right supplier you’ll find that you use a VPN all the time, it’s effectively a no lose situation – high security and you are able to access whatever you want without restrictions.

 Here’s my favorite, which has been working with all the British TV stations for over a decade.

 As you can see from the demonstration it consists of a little application which sits in your taskbar and allows you to switch locations whenever you need it.
 There’s different applications for all your devices so that you can install onto your laptop, smartphone and tablet too.
 In fact for your single subscription you can install on 6 different devices and enjoy your favorite TV shows wherever you go.
 There’s no complicated connection process just simply select the country you need to originate from.
 If you choose a UK based server then you will appear to have a UK IP address and all British TV stations will be available online.
 So you can unblock BBC plus the excellent ITV Hub and all the other commercial stations with TV streaming sites like Channel 4.
 In fact you can use it to access subscription services which are normally blocked outside Britain.
-I actually used mine to watch Sky Go abroad too although there’s such a wide range of shows and movies on the free to air channels I don’t subscribe anymore.
+I actually used mine to watch Sky Go abroad and RTE Player in Ireland too although there’s such a wide range of shows and movies on the free to air channels I don’t subscribe anymore.

 Unblock TV Streaming Services All Over the World